payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/manage_l2l3.rst

 Now let's go back to the F5 ACI ServiceCenter , lets see the VLAN table, we only see one entry.
 This is because now the VLAN on the BIG-IP has changed and that VLAN does not exist on the APIC (so no co-relation)

-Now go to the L2-L3 Network management table
+Now go to the L2-L3 Network stitching tab

 Move the new VLANs from Available to Selected.